top of page

 What/who is FFP?
 How did FFP develop?

 On April 15, 2020, after the devastating Corona lockdown, which was also imposed on the small Philippine island of Boracay, a group of about a dozen internationally composed stranded tourists decided to do something about the increasing starvation of the local population, which was impoverished due to the Corona measures.
-We started to collect money and distribute urgently needed food in the even on this small island many squatter areas (slums).
+We started to collect money and distribute urgently needed food in the even on this small island many squatter areas (slums ).
+Since Mai 2021 we additionally collect used items and send to the Phils.
+Since Dec.
+2022 we support educational costs for 5 bright kids in need ;).

 Who are our members, donors and supporters?

 They come from different countries and motivations.
 What we have in common is the will and desire to provide emergency food to needy (poor and starving) people in precarious conditions in the Philippines.
+We give donations in kind and support 5 gifted youngsters well known to us in their education.
 We are denominationally and ideologically neutral.
 Members, donors and supporters remain anonymous.
 They are named with the (preferably first) names or pseudonyms they give us.
 Societies and organizations can also support us.
+Of course we would be delighted if we could find further sponsors/scholarships for our 5 protégés in training.
+The forum for our members, donors and supporters is the WA group "HELPERS Food for Philippines" here: https://chat.whatsapp.com/JYAThopRlrq9x6fMCLcX6J

 How can I find out about FFP?

-You will find our main infos on our homepage www.foodforphilippines.org and via FFP sites on the social media platforms Facebook, Instagram, Twitter, LinkedIn and YouTube.
-We illustrate our concerns and campaigns in a variety of ways, e.g. through videos on the YouTube channel of aka «Nosig Oldman».
-Recommended posts here, about presentation: https://youtu.be/G2pis11mY5A ...and about basic statements: https://youtu.be/LnB0tLvHfDQ
+You will find our main infos on our homepage https://www.foodforphilippines.org and via FFP sites on the social media platforms Facebook, Instagram, X (Twitter), LinkedIn and YouTube.
+Our central info tool is our BLOG https://www.foodforphilippines.org/blog We illustrate our concerns and campaigns in a variety of ways, e.g. through videos on the YouTube channel of aka «Nosig Oldman».
+Recommended posts here, about presentation: https://youtu.be/G2pis11mY5A ...and about basic statements:

 How does FFP deal with transparency?
 How do the campaigns work exactly?

 Via donations or relief supplies, via social media, personal contacts and events.
-As soon as enough money or relief supplies are collected (at least CHF 1'000.- each), we transfer it to our reliable guarantors and helpers on Boracay or Negros Occidental.
-They will then put together the next campaign at another focal point of need.
-All campaigns can be tracked via our constantly updated Excel central document “FOOD FOR PHILIPPINES.xlsx” (including accounting and policies charts) as well as via our illustrated reports on our homepage and on our social media platforms.
+As soon as enough money or relief supplies have been collected (at least CHF 1'000.- in each case), we transfer this to our reliable guarantors and helpers on Boracay or Negros Occidental.
+They then put together the next campaign at another hotspot of need.

 Are there deductions of donations such as expenses, salaries or other costs in FFP?